Recommended Videos

 This bird’s eye view will give you an idea of what’s in store for the region and its watersheds that bring water to more than 25 million people.

-It will also show you the “Arizona 1″ uranium mine, which is by far the greatest threat to the health, cultural integrity, and economic well-being of the Havasupai People; perhaps even their very existence.
+It will also show you the “Arizona 1” uranium mine, which is by far the greatest threat to the health, cultural integrity, economic well-being and perhaps even the very existence of the Havasupai Peoples.

-According to media reports, the Calgary-based company Denison Mines has re-opened the Arizona 1 mine “In defiance of legal challenges and a U.S. Government moratorium,” says Indigenous Activist and musician Klee Benally.
+According to recent media reports, the Calgary-based company Denison Mines has re-opened the Arizona 1 mine “in defiance of legal challenges and a U.S. Government moratorium,” says Indigenous Activist and musician Klee Benally.

 Benally explains that “U.S. Secretary of Interior Ken Salazar initially called for a two-year moratorium on new mining claims in a buffer zone of 1 million acres around Grand Canyon National Park, but the moratorium [didn't] include existing claims such as Denison’s.”
 Nor did it address mining claims outside of the buffer zone.